JEC1100/CV/James Condon.md

 - **Curious**:
 My curiosity manifests as a willingness to try different approaches to solve programming problems or come at an idea.
 A solution often springs out of the leftfield from the number of different paths one is willing to explore.
 - **Pragmatic**:
-I’m my own strictest critic and I strive for improvement in all that I do.
-I’m offence-proof when it comes to being moulded, taught, and critiqued.
+I’m my own strictest critic, and I strive for improvement in all that I do.
+I’m offence-proof when it comes to being moulded, critiqued, and taught.
+All feedback is a gift: the gift of a lesson, especially when you might do things differently or better next time, as a direct consequence.
+- **Feedback**:

-A thirdy-party reviewer recently said of my coding during a live tech test:
+A third-party reviewer recently made the observations below about how I coded during a live tech test:

 ```
 You have clarified the requirements well and also asked good questions about some of the finer details.